Relaxation in one-dimensional tropical sandpile: Length of relaxation

 \section{Length of relaxation}

-In this section, we will touch on the behavior of $L(p_1,\dots,p_n)$ defined in the end of introduction.
-Specific choice of a segment $\Omega$ is irrelevant (one can apply an affine reparametrization); therefore, we restrict our attention to $\Omega=[0,1].$
+In this section, we will touch on the behavior of $L(p_1,\dots,p_n)$ defined at the end of the introduction.
+Specific choice of a segment $\Omega$ is irrelevant (one can apply an affine reparameterization); therefore, we restrict our attention to $\Omega=[0,1].$

-First we note that there is an obvious symmetry On the other hand, $L$ is sensitive to permutations of its arguments.
-It is clear that the closures of loci $L(p_1,\dots,p_n)=\text{const}$ are non-empty polytopal complexes with rational slopes.
+First we note that there is an obvious symmetry On the other hand, $L$ is sensitive to the order of its arguments.
+The closures of loci $L(p_1,\dots,p_n)=\text{const}$ are non-empty polytopal complexes with rational slopes.